Heidi Wayment, PhD

 Post-Doc Fellowship (NIMH; UCLA Department of Psychiatry and Biobehavioral Sciences)

 Dr. Wayment's general interests are in social psychological issues related to self and identity and coping with negative life events.
 Her most recent research interests are concerned with understanding how individuals react to threat and loss and a general understanding of the bio-psycho-social-spiritual paths to a "quiet ego."
-Dr. Wayment is currently the coordinator of the Interdisciplinary Graduate Certificate in Substance Abuse Education and Prevention.

 - Wayment, H.A. & O'Mara, E. (in press).
 The collective and compassionate consequences of downward social comparisons.
 Chapter to appear in H.A.
 Wayment & J.J.
 Bauer (Eds.), Transcending self-interest: Psychological explorations of the quiet ego.
 Washington D.C., American Psychological Association Books.